OpenST/mosaic-contracts/README.md

 ## Related Work

-* [mosaic.js] uses this package to provide a JavaScript abstraction layer of the mosaic contracts.
+[mosaic.js] uses this package to provide a JavaScript abstraction layer of the mosaic contracts.
+You can use [mosaic.js] directly to deploy the contracts and interact with them.

 ## Contributing